wasmerio/ate/doc/design.md

   at the in-memory materialized view.
 This disadvantage will diminish as the total system is scaled to medium sized deployments.

+## Centralized or Distributed Integrity

+ATE can operate in two modes when signing and validating the integrity of the chain, the two modes allow for the owner of the chain to optimize the performance vs denial-of-service threats.
+These are how the two modes work...

+Distributed Integrity:

+- Every writer signs all relevant events fed into the chain-of-trust
+- As all relevant events have a signature each one can be validated individually
+- There is no need for a central server as anyone can validate the chain-of-trust
+- Given each event requires a unqiue cryptographic signature this is quite slow

+Centralized Integrity:

+- The chain-of-trust is hosted at a central server(s) which is trusted.
+- Establishing a connection is secured via a secure cryptographic key exchange
+- After making a connection only the first few events are actually signed
+- Stateful connections and wire encryption ensure that the integrity is maintained during a large number of writes meaning performance is much improved
+- If an attacker is able to break into the central server and modify the files on the file-system then are may be able to inject their own records however they will not be able to read any of the stored data there.

 ## Absolute Portability

 Better Portability reduces the cost of deploying, operating and testing applications